Miro-Ali-Akbar/guide-to-my-life/git_terminal_login.md

 This guide will focus on logging in to github without the deprecated password which dosent work

 1. Download [git cli](https://docs.github.com/en/github-cli/github-cli/about-github-cli)
-2. Type ´gh auth login´
+2. Type `gh auth login`
 3. Login using browser

-Done yippi!
+Done yippy!